Mohamedattiadev/AtiDocs/README.md

 ## ⚙️ Configuration Overview

 - All settings live in `mkdocs.yml` (theme, nav, plugins, features, palette)
-- All extra CSS styles live in `assets/stylesheets/extra.css`
+- All extra CSS styles live in `overrides/assets/stylesheets/extra.css`
-- Header override: `overrides/partials/header.html`
+- Header override: `overrides/partials/header.html` **or any part of the site**

 ---